torvalds/linux/Documentation/hid/intel-ish-hid.rst

 The ISH allows multiple sensor management applications executing in the firmware.
 Like USB endpoints the messaging can be to/from a client.
 As part of enumeration process, these clients are identified.
-These clients can be simple HID sensor applications, sensor calibration application or senor firmware update application.
+These clients can be simple HID sensor applications, sensor calibration application or seyesr firmware update application.

 The implementation model is similar, like USB bus, ISH transport is also